Are you looking to hire an extra pair of hands to help you get through the busy Christmas and New Year period?

 - unpaid trial periods for employees are illegal.

-Read our employer obligation for more information.
+Read our employer obligations for more information.

 Knowing the correct wage entitlement

 There are two industrial relations systems operating in Western Australia.
 The system that applies to you will depend on how your business was set up.

 The national system will apply if you have an incorporated business (such as a ‘Pty Ltd’ or ‘Ltd’).
 If you are under this system, the Fair Work Ombudsman can provide details on paying employees and the correct wage entitlements.

 The state system applies to sole traders, unincorporated partnerships and some trusts.
 If you’re under the state system, you can contact Wageline.

 Recruiting and managing casual staff